energietransitie/twomes-backoffice-configuration/README.md

 To-do:
 - [ ] Create only docker-compose file for Traefik instead of .toml files
-- [ ] Integrated deployment of the entire Twomes Backoffice stack
+- [ ] Integrated deployment of the entire NeedForHeat Server stack

 Optional:
 - [ ] force use of SSH tunnel to `portainer` container